AriFordsham/GHCWiki/lightweight-concurrency.md

 readPVar   :: PVar a -> PTM a
 writePVar  :: PVar a -> a -> PTM ()
 atomically :: PTM a -> IO a
+retry      :: PTM a
 ```

 A PTM transaction may allocate, read and write transactional variables of type `PVar a`.
-It is important to notice that PTM does not provide a blocking `retry` mechanism.
-Such a blocking action needs to interact with the scheduler, to block the current thread and resume another thread.
-We will see [later](lightweight-concurrency#) how to allow such interactions while not imposing any restriction on the structure of the schedulers.
+Transaction is atomically executed using the `atomically` primitive.
+It is important to notice that PTM provides a blocking `retry` mechanism which needs to interact with the scheduler, to block the current thread and resume another thread.
+We will see [later](lightweight-concurrency#ptm-retry) how we allow such interactions while not imposing any restriction on the structure of the schedulers.

 ### One-shot Continuations